markohrastovec/sudoku/README.md

 choose one of promising options, which might lead to unsolvable end.

+There is no doubt the program can be improved or made better, but I only did it to answer a question about ambiguity.

 # TODO

 - Entering sudoku could be made by entering data to a program and not